2 plead not guilty in trial linked to Jordan's royal rift

 The highly anticipated trial was held under a heavy cloak of secrecy, signaling that Jordan's rulers are determined to maintain tight control over the sensitive affair.
 The defendants were sneaked into the state security court, apparently in SUVs with blacked-out windows, as dozens of journalists waited for hours near the main gate for any word about the proceedings inside.

-At one point, out-of-focus photos and video of defendant Bassem Awadallah, a former royal court chief, were leaked to journalists.
-Awadallah, wearing a face mask and light blue scrubs — the uniform of detainees of the intelligence service — is seen walking inside the court, led by guards.
+At one point, blurry images of the two defendants wearing face masks and light blue scrubs — the uniform of detainees of the intelligence service — were leaked by the authorities.
+Bassem Awadallah, the former royal court chief, can be seen in a shaky video walking inside the court, led by guards.
 He is holding his arms behind his back, but it is not clear if he was cuffed.
+Sharif Hassan bin Zaid, a distant cousin of the king, is shown walking next to a building, also with his hands behind his back.
+A black-clad officer with a helmet, mask and gloves holds bin Zaid by the neck with his right hand.

 Hamzah, a central figure in the case, has not been charged.
 The king has said the royal family is dealing with him privately.
 Defense attorneys have said they plan to call Hamzah to the stand.